tennis-legend1/StellarOS/README.md

 # StellarOS - Web‑Based Desktop Environment

 StellarOS is a fully interactive web desktop built with HTML, CSS and JavaScript.
-It includes draggable windows, a start menu, a taskbar, multiple built‑in apps and a full theme system.
+It includes draggable windows, a start menu, a taskbar and multiple built‑in apps.
 Everything runs client‑side, so it loads instantly in any modern browser.

 ## Features
 StellarOS includes a full set of desktop‑style tools and interactions:

 - Multiple draggable and resizable windows
-- Terminal, Notes, Calculator, Browser and Settings apps
+- Terminal, Notes, Calculator and Browser apps
 - Start menu with quick app launch
-- Right‑click desktop menu
 - Live clock in the taskbar
-- Four themes: Light, Dark, Starry Night and Sunset
-- Keyboard shortcuts (Ctrl+T/N/C/B/S)
-- Konami code easter egg
-- Local storage for theme saving
 - No login or password required

 ## How to Use